MND Australia

 • difficulty accepting and/or adjusting to the diagnosis and disease related changes

-• when feelings interfere with ability to carry out usual activities
+• feelings stop you from carrying out usual activities

-These responses are understandable, and can be a common reaction to the situation you are experiencing, but the behaviours can have a negative impact on you and those around you.
+These responses are understandable.
+They can be a common reaction to what you are experiencing.
+However, the behaviours can have a negative impact on you and those around you.
 You may find it helps to talk to people who you know and trust about how you feel.
-It is not always easy to do this but seeking support is a great first step to feeling better.
+It is not always easy but seeking support is a great first step to feeling better.

-If you are finding it hard to talk to people close to you, it may help for you to talk to someone more distant about what’s going on, such as:
+If you find it hard to talk to people close to you, it may help for you to talk to other people about what’s going on, such as:

 • your doctor